albertas/shortify/README.md

 # Considered decisions
 ## How to optimize database queries?
 In order to increase performance `db_index=True` has to be used.
-However primary keys are automatically indexed, because they must be unique, hence `db_index=True` can be ommited for these fields.
+However primary keys are automatically, hence `db_index=True` can be omitted for these fields.

+Each shortened URL click creates a separate `Click` record in the database.
+To disable shortened URL after fixed number of clicks, number of `Click` records has to be counted for that URL, which is time consuming operation.
+Counting operation can be avoided if a counter value is stored in the database.
+Updating the counter would require additional database hit during shortened URL redirection.
+However, this database hit can be moved out of URL redirection view to `Click.post_save` signal, this way increasing URL redirection efficiency.

 ## What max URL size has to be allowed?
 Max lenght of URLs submitted by users has to be restriced in order to avoid database flooding attacks.